robert-petersen/portfolio3/README.md

 ### Current Portfolio

-This version is a refactor of the previous version plus a few new features and content.
-I decided to switch my styles from Styled Components to SASS.
-I felt Styled Components was less popular and SASS offers alot of great features while sticking closer to traditional CSS.
-This version is also a way to strat reworking the functionality of the website and eventulally the styles and themes as well.
+This version is a refactor of the previous version plus new features and content.
+I decided to switch my styling library from Styled Components to SASS.
+This version is also a way to start reworking the functionality of the website and eventulally the styles and themes as well.

 <details>
   <summary>